Lilla Ohrstrom MA. ATR-P

 I have been teaching art since 1990 to all ages and all kinds of folks.
 I have worked in mental health since 2013.
 Specializing in trauma through the GW trauma clinic, also in adult mental health at Sibley hospital and Special needs individuals at (APTB) A Place To Be.

-What ever your artistic needs I am here to help you find your direction.
+Whatever your artistic needs I am here to help you find your direction.

 I love helping people better understand themselves through art making.
 Youngblood Art Studio has been in bussiness since 2001.
-Currently I see people individually, but I also work with groups.
+Currently I see people individually, and in groups.
 Check out my website and sign up for updates and information.
+View YAS gallery.

 There are no reviews yet

-I am interested in what a student or client wants out of our time together.
+Client centered Mindfulness based art therapy for individuals and groups.
+Expressive workshops offered.
 I help people find their own voice through line and form.
 The medium depends on the clients needs.

-Its important to have a good rapport with your teacher or therapist.
+It is important to have a good rapport with your teacher or therapist.
 The experience must feel like you are moving in a positive direction.
 If you feel scolded or put down you are in the wrong place.
 If you feel filled up and growing you are on the right track.